-Relying on Article 6 § 1 (right to a fair hearing), Mr Cupara alleges that the domestic case-law on the payment of unemployment benefits is inconsistent.
-In particular, he complains that his civil claim was rejected by the courts while at the same time identical claims filed by other plaintiffs were accepted.
+Relying on Article 6 § 1 (right to a fair hearing), Mr Cupara alleged that the domestic case-law on the payment of unemployment benefits was inconsistent.
+In particular, he complained that his civil claim had been rejected by the courts while at the same time identical claims filed by other plaintiffs had been accepted.